Our family, with two boys diagnosed with ADHD, has found some pretty great results while following an ADHD diet.

 At its very basic level, an ADHD diet is an elimination diet – you avoid foods that can be extremely disruptive to your system.
 Gluten, dairy, corn, soy, food dyes and certain preservatives are all on the list of things to avoid.

 Eliminating all of these things at one time is really difficult and I don’t recommend it.
-You want to ease yourself and your family into it in order for it to not be so disruptive that you give up after 2 days!
+You want to ease yourself and your family into.
+Remember, we are thinking long term, here.

 The easiest, for us, was to eliminate gluten and corn(and its byproducts, like high fructose corn syrup).
 There are so many gluten free foods available now and corn can be avoided by reading labels and just staying away from most processed foods.

-Another option is to start with artificial (synthetic) food dyes, artificial (synthetic) flavorings & fragrances, certain preservatives(BHT, TBHQ, and BHA), and artificial sweeteners.
+Another option is to start by cutting out artificial (synthetic) food dyes, artificial (synthetic) flavorings & fragrances, certain preservatives(BHT, TBHQ, and BHA), and artificial sweeteners.
 This is known as the Feingold Diet, which in and of itself can have a huge positive effect on your ADHD kids.

-While these artificial substances are naturally avoided on a primarily whole foods diet, I have just begun looking further into food dyes and flavorings.
-Even some of the packaged snacks I thought were healthy have some artificial ingredients we are now steering clear of.
+While these artificial substances are naturally avoided on a primarily whole foods diet, check the labels of even, so-called, healthy foods.
+Even some of the packaged snacks, that are marketed as healthy have some artificial ingredients we are now steering clear of.

 Check your cabinets